 Huntsville Utilities will also administer fair housing training to its employees and conduct periodic testing to ensure that it is offering its services to every applicant equally, regardless of national origin.
 In addition, the company will donate $5,000 to a local Alabama non-profit organization that serves the Latino community.

 HUD’s Office of Fair Housing and Equal Opportunity, with its partners in the Fair Housing Assistance Program, investigates approximately 10,000 housing discrimination complaints annually.
-People who believe they have experienced or witnessed unlawful housing discrimination should contact HUD at 1-800-669-9777 (voice), or 1-800-927-9275 (TTY).
+People who believe they have experienced or witnessed unlawful housing discrimination should contact HUD at 1-800-669-9777 (voice).
 More information about fair housing rights is available at HUD’s website, www.hud.gov/fairhousing.

 HUD's mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.

 HUD is working to strengthen the housing market to bolster the economy and protect consumers; meet the

 need for quality affordable rental homes: utilize housing as a platform for improving quality of life; build